DZRS

 DZRS (1179 AM) was a radio station owned and operated by Radio Sorsogon Network.

-Its studios & transmitter were located at the now-demolished Don Luis Lee Bldg., Plaza Bonifacio, Brgy.
+Established in 1982, the station was the second AM station in Sorsogon after DZMS.
+During its operation, it was located at the now-demolished Don Luis Lee Building, Plaza Bonifacio, Brgy.
 Sirangan, Sorsogon City.

-Established in 1982, it was the second AM station in Sorsogon after DZMS.
 It went off the air in 2006 after its transmitter was knocked down by Typhoon Reming.